 If they went to a traditional (allopathic) medical school, they’ll have “MD” after their name.
 This indicates they have a doctor of medicine degree.
 If they went to an osteopathic medical school, they’ll have “DO” after their name.
 This means they have a doctor of osteopathic medicine degree.

-In the United States, there are far more MDs than DOs.
-However, more and more medical students are becoming DOs.
+There are far more MDs than DOs in the United States, but more and more medical students are becoming DOs.

-When discussing the differences between these two types of doctors, it’s important to remember that both types are qualified doctors who must meet strict requirements before receiving their medical license.
+It’s important to remember that both types are qualified doctors who must meet strict requirements before receiving their medical licenses.

-There are two main philosophies when it comes to medicine, known as allopathy and osteopathy.
+There are two main philosophies when it comes to medicine: Allopathy and osteopathy.

 Most medical schools teach allopathic medicine.

 DOs learn osteopathy while earning their degree.
 Compared to allopathy, it focuses more on treating the body as a whole instead of treating specific conditions.